-The Contractor is to provide MI at least eleven (11) working days advance notice of the location of the quarry operation.
-The notice to MI is to include the QDP, and associated drawings of the working area including the location of the initial extraction area, the progression of the extraction area and the location of sheds, offices, toilets and other temporary structures, drainage and stockpile areas, equipment maintenance areas, and other designated sites.
-The suitability of the working area and commencement of works is to be subject to approval of MI.
+The Contractor is to provide the Contract Administrator and the Owner at least eleven (11) working days (or as otherwise directed) advance notice of the location of the quarry operation.
+The notice is to include the QDP, and associated drawings of the working area including the location of the initial extraction area, the progression of the extraction area and the location of sheds, offices, toilets and other temporary structures, drainage and stockpile areas, equipment maintenance areas, and other designated sites.
+The suitability of the working area and commencement of works is to be subject to approval of the Owner.

-The Contractor is to provide the MI Contract Administrator with at least six (6) working days advance notice of the intention to commence production of aggregates.
-The notice shall include: a preliminary schedule for work activities including establishment of access, clearing, relocation of equipment, establishment of water and wastewater services, appropriate systems to prevent accidental release of environmentally sensitive materials (e.g. fuels, oils, etc.), provisions for disposal of wastes, explosives management plan (including explosives residuals management plan), blasting plan(s), and commencement of crushing operation.
+The Contractor is to provide the Contract Administrator with at least six (6) working days (or as otherwise directed) advance notice of the intention to commence production of aggregates.
+The notice shall include: a preliminary schedule for work activities including establishment of access, clearing, relocation of equipment, establishment of water and wastewater services, appropriate systems to prevent accidental release of environmentally sensitive materials (e.g., fuels, oils, etc.), provisions for disposal of wastes, explosives management plan (including explosives residuals management plan), blasting plan(s), and commencement of crushing operation.